-SOCIOLOGY
+Email contact Mrs M Bhandal

+SOCOGY

 Lead teacher: Ms Graves Duration: 2 years

-Level of course: A Level Exam board: AOA
+Level of course: A Level Exam board: AQA

-A minimum of grade 6 in GCSE Psychology where studied.
-A grade Course requirement:

-5+ in GCSE English is required.
+Course requirement: A minimum of grade 6 in GCSE Sociology where studied.
+A grade 5+ in GCSE English is required.

 Sociology involves the study of the relationship between the individual and society.
 It follows a scientific approach in that sociologists can only make and present arguments about society and people's behaviour on the basis of factual evidence and reasoned theoretical arguments.
 Sociology also involves the development of critical thinking by asking questions about who we are as people, how we live our lives and how this is influenced by the way society is organised.
-You will study in detail specific aspects of society such as family life and relationships; the role of religion; the education system; social inequality; globalisation; crime and deviance.
+You will study in detail specific aspects of society such as family life and relationships; the role of religion; the education system; social inequality; and crime & deviance.